-Clearing the VUSN, Nursing Requirement Hold for Registration: The newly admitted student must satisfactorily complete the Castle Branch background check and all of their myCB account, To-Do-List requirements with a July 1st Due Date must show as 'Complete'.
-Additionally, students admitted to the Pre-specialty program (non-RN) must satisfactorily complete a drug screen through Castle Branch.
+Clearing the VUSN Nursing Requirement Hold for Registration

+The newly admitted student must satisfactorily complete the Castle Branch background check and all of their myCB account, To-Do-List requirements with a July 1st Due Date must show as 'Complete'.
+Additionally, students admitted to the

+Pre-specialty program (non-RN) must satisfactorily complete a drug screen through Castle Branch.
 Once the requirements for the student's entry type are satisfactorily completed, the Nursing Requirement Hold is automatically cleared from Your Enrollment Services (YES) account (allow 10-business days).

-Additional Clinical Site Requirements and Restrictions: Additional immunizations, titers, TB testing, drug screening, and/or additional background checks may be required by some clinical, observation and project sites.
-Once enrolled, the student may complete immunizations, titers and TB testing at Student Health (https://www.vumc.org/student-health/).
+Additional immunizations, titers, TB testing, drug screening, and/or additional background checks may be required by some clinical, observation and project sites.
+Once enrolled, the student may complete immunizations, titers and TB testing at Student Health (vumc.org/student-health/welcome).
 A student who plans to use Student Health should call (615) 322-2427 to schedule an appointment.
-The student should bring a copy of the VU Nursing Immunization and TB Testing form (https://nursing.vanderbilt.edu/clinicalplacement/pdf/health\questionnaire.pdf) and any required documentation to the appointment.
+The student should bring a copy of the VU Nursing Immunization and TB Testing form (nursing.vanderbilt.edu/clinicalplacement/pdf/health_questionnaire.pdf) and any required documentation to the appointment.
 Students are responsible for all charges incurred in order to meet clinical site requirements.
 Due to certain restrictions, VUSN is not able to accommodate clinical placements in all locations.

-Accidents/Injury/Illnesses: Students are responsible for the costs of tests, treatment, and follow-up care for any accidents, injury, or illnesses that occur while enrolled as students at VUSN.
+Students are responsible for the costs of tests, treatment, and follow-up care for any accidents, injury, or illnesses that occur while enrolled as students at VUSN.
 Students are not entitled to worker's compensation benefits.

-How to Meet the State-Mandated Immunization Requirements for New Students at Vanderbilt University: Follow instructions on the Vanderbilt Student Health Center's Immunization Requirements webpage (https://www.vumc.org/student-health/immunization-requirements-new-students) to enter dates and submit documentation of the following state-mandated requirements through the Vanderbilt Student Health Immunization Portal (https://vanderbilt.studenthealthportal.com/Account/Logon?ReturnUrl=%2f).
-Acceptable forms of documentation include; official state/county immunizations, official signed or certified medical records, Yellow Book/immunization card from county of origin (English required), or the VU Nursing Immunization and TB Testing form

-(https://nursing.vanderbilt.edu/clinicalplacement/pdf/health\questionnaire.pdf) completed and signed by a healthcare provider.
+How to Meet the State-Mandated Immunization Requirements for New Students at Vanderbilt University

+Follow instructions on the Vanderbilt Student Health Center's Immunization Requirements webpage (vumc.org/student-health/immunization-requirements-new-students) to enter dates and submit documentation of the following state-mandated requirements through the Vanderbilt Student Health Immunization Portal (vanderbilt.studenthealthportal.com/Account/Logon?ReturnUrl=%2f).
+Acceptable forms of documentation include official state/county immunizations, official signed or certified medical records, Yellow Book/immunization card from county of origin (English required), or the VU Nursing Immunization and TB Testing form (nursing.vanderbilt.edu/clinicalplacement/pdf/health_questionnaire.pdf) completed and signed by a healthcare provider.